Switch Cart

 E-commerce platform migrations are the kind of project every operator dreads.
 WooCommerce and Shopify both have REST APIs, but the shape of the data — variants, categories, media, orders, customers, SEO metadata — differs enough between them that a generic export-import tool always loses something important on the way across.

-The common failure modes are all the same: variants get flattened into separate products, categories lose their hierarchy, media files get broken URLs, historical orders don’t transfer, SEO redirects are missing entirely, and the new store launches with half the traffic the old one had.
-The migrations that “work” often turn into multi-week rescue operations.
+The failure modes are the same every time.
+Variants get flattened into separate products.
+Category hierarchies lose their parents.
+Media URLs break.
+Historical orders do not transfer.
+SEO redirects go missing entirely, and the new store launches with half the search traffic the old one had.
+Migrations that “work” in the technical sense often turn into multi-week rescue operations after the fact.

-I started with the two source platforms I needed to handle most often: Shopify Admin REST API (2024-10) and WooCommerce REST API v3.
-I spent the first few weeks building field-level knowledge of both — not just reading the docs, but actually exporting real stores of varying sizes and watching which fields are present, which are missing, and which have subtle differences between the two platforms.
+The starting point was field-level knowledge of both source platforms.
+Shopify Admin REST API (2024-10) and WooCommerce REST API v3 — not from the docs, but from exporting real stores of varying sizes and watching which fields are present, which are missing, and which have subtle differences between the two platforms.
+The quiet divergences are where the generic tools lose data.

-From there I designed the migration engine as an abstract pipeline with SourceClient and MigrationTarget as the two ends.
-SourceClient handles reading from WooCommerce or Shopify; MigrationTarget handles writing into a TanStack Start storefront.
+From there, the migration engine is structured as an abstract pipeline with SourceClient and MigrationTarget as the two ends.
+SourceClient reads from WooCommerce or Shopify; MigrationTarget writes into a TanStack Start storefront.
 Every data type — products, variants, categories, tags, media, orders, customers, SEO redirects — gets its own pipeline stage with its own failure handling.
+A failing stage does not take the whole migration down with it.

-For pricing, I tiered the service: Starter at $69 for up to 50 products, Growth at $199 for up to 500, Scale at $399 for up to 5,000.
-The Scale tier carries the 48-hour SLA because at that size the migration is mission-critical and the customer needs a guarantee.
+Pricing is tiered to match pipeline complexity, not to maximize ARPU.
+Starter at $69 up to 50 products, Growth at $199 up to 500, Scale at $399 up to 5,000.
+The Scale tier carries the 48-hour SLA because at that size the migration is mission-critical and the customer needs a commitment.
+Smaller tiers run faster through the same engine and do not need the same guarantee attached.

-Variant handling that preserves the full variant matrix: a T-shirt with size and color options transfers as a single product with the full variant grid intact, not as twelve separate products.
-Category hierarchy is preserved using a two-pass walk — first pass builds the category tree, second pass assigns products to the right nodes.
+Variant handling that preserves the full variant matrix.
+A T-shirt with size and color options transfers as a single product with the variant grid intact, not as twelve separate products.
+Category hierarchy is preserved using a two-pass walk — first pass builds the tree, second pass assigns products to the correct nodes — so parent/child relationships survive the migration.

-Media re-encoding on the way across: images get downloaded from the source, re-encoded to modern formats (WebP, AVIF), uploaded to the destination, and URLs are rewritten in product descriptions to point at the new locations.
-No broken image links on day one.
+Media re-encoded on the way across.
+Images get pulled from the source, re-encoded to modern formats (WebP, AVIF), uploaded to the destination, and URLs rewritten in product descriptions to point at the new locations.
+The storefront does not launch with broken image references, which is the most common visible failure mode of a lazy migration.

-SEO redirects generated from the migration mapping: every old product URL gets a 301 redirect to the new one, so the new store inherits the old store’s search traffic instead of starting from zero.
-This is the single most important thing for a migration and the thing most migration tools completely miss.
+SEO redirects generated from the migration mapping.
+Every old product URL gets a 301 redirect to the new one, so the storefront inherits the old store’s search traffic instead of starting from zero.
+This is the single most important piece for the customer’s long-term revenue — and the piece that is easiest for a generic export/import flow to drop.

-The engine handles stores up to 5,000 products on the Scale tier with a 48-hour SLA.
-That SLA is achievable because the pipeline is designed to parallelize where it can and fail gracefully where it cannot — a single product failing its media re-encode step does not block the rest of the migration.
+The engine handles stores up to 5,000 products on the Scale tier inside the 48-hour SLA.
+The SLA is achievable because the pipeline parallelizes where it can and fails gracefully where it cannot — a single product failing its media re-encode step does not block the rest of the migration, and partial failures surface individually rather than masquerading as whole-migration failures.

 Variant matrices, category hierarchies, media re-encoding, order history, and SEO redirects all transfer as first-class concerns.
-The resulting TanStack Start storefront is functionally equivalent to the source store from the customer’s perspective, but with modern performance and a cleaner codebase.
+The resulting TanStack Start storefront is functionally equivalent to the source store from the customer’s perspective, but on modern performance primitives and a cleaner codebase.

 Tech Stack